-At Cocoon we offer a broad range of Mental Wellbeing Services delivered by university qualified psychologists, social workers and counsellors.
-Collectively, our Mental Health team cater for children, adults, gender diverse, neurotypical and neurodivergent folk.
+At Cocoon we offer a broad range of Mental Health & Wellbeing Services delivered by experienced university qualified psychologists and mental health social workers.
+Collectively, our team cater for children, adults, neurotypical, neurodivergent and gender diverse folk.

 Types of therapy and courses available include: